aquasecurity/trivy/docs/docs/references/cli/trivy_image.md

-      --redis-cert string              redis certificate file location, if using redis as cache backend --redis-key string               redis key file location, if using redis as cache backend --redis-tls                      enable redis TLS with public certificates, if using redis as cache backend --registry-token string          registry token
+      --redis-cert string              redis certificate file location, if using redis as cache backend --redis-key string               redis key file location, if using redis as cache backend --redis-tls                      enable redis TLS with public certificates, if using redis as cache backend --registry-only                  skip scanning local images and only scan the Docker registry --registry-token string          registry token
       --rekor-url string               [EXPERIMENTAL] address of rekor STL server (default "https://rekor.sigstore.dev") --removed-pkgs                   detect vulnerabilities of removed packages (only for Alpine)